The 1965 dime value can range from a humble 10 cents all the way to $12,600 — and the difference comes down to a handful of very specific factors.

 1965 SMS Special Strike CAM Dime Value

 Within the 1965 Special Mint Set series, cameo contrast is rare, with dimes being especially scarce.
-This effect appears only on early strikes from freshly polished dies, producing frosty white design elements against mirrored fields—a feature found in just a small portion of the original 2,360,000 sets.
+The Cameo (CAM) effect appears only on early strikes from freshly polished dies, producing frosty white design elements against mirrored fields — a feature found in just a small fraction of the original 2,360,000 sets.

 This scarcity is reflected in the market.
-An SP68 Cameo sold for $2,585 at auction in January 2014, and an SP66 example realized $2,000 in May 2022.
+An SP68 Cameo sold for $2,585 at auction in January 2014, and the same coin resurfaced at auction in 2020 and sold for $2,280 — demonstrating sustained long-term demand.
+An SP66 example realized $2,000 in May 2022.
 Retail values are similarly grade-sensitive: MS67 Cameo dimes trade at $185, several times higher than their non-cameo counterparts.

-While complete sets in original government packaging remain accessible for around $10, collectors increasingly extract high-grade Cameo specimens for certification, making certified examples more selective.
+For collectors who want an NGC-graded equivalent, the NGC SP69 CAM is the one to target — one such specimen sold for $1,920 in 2020.
+While complete sets in original government packaging remain accessible for around $10, collectors increasingly extract high-grade Cameo specimens for certification, making certified examples increasingly selective.

 1965 SMS Special Strike CAM Dime Price/Grade Chart